QC-Edu/IntroQM/main_content.md

 4. “Fundamental experiments” of quantum mechanics like blackbody radiation and the photoelectric effect.
 5. Hartree-Fock
+6. Electron correlation and Correlated Electronic Structure Methods (advanced)

 ## Other resources

-Keys to assignments are not always available.
-But where available, instructors can join the (private) GitHub with the answer keys by e-mailing Paul Ayers, <ayers@mcmaster.ca>, from your official e-mail account.
-Where possible, `nbgrader` can be used to mark assignments.
-New contributions to the problem bank are most welcome too!
+You can see the materials related to a previous version of the course at [qchem1.qcdevs.org](qchem1.qcdevs.org)

 ## License

-This public repository contains course materials for CHEM 3PA3, an introduction to quantum chemistry.
+This public repository contains course materials for CHEM 3PA3, an introduction to quantum chemistry taught at McMaster University.
 The main course content is conveyed through, and assessed by, Jupyter notebooks and is made available via the Creative Commons Zero [CC0 version 1.0](LICENSE) license.
 However, where I have reposted/adapted content from other sources, those sources retain their copyright/license.